An absolute app development tool

 If we see practically, everything the developer design programmatically is a widget, and are blended together to make the UI.
 This way, the Flutter app framework manufactures its format by means of widgets.

 Another significant addition to the Flutter framework is the layout.
-It helps in defining the state, position, and size of the widgets according to the rules and regulations.
+It helps in defining the state, position, and size of the widgets according to the rules and regulations and the flutter framework also helps in developing apps.

 Flutter offers more adaptable widget options for the Android and iOS platforms.
 The cross-platform framework brings in the extensive use of material design.